karlospn/mytechramblings-site-source-code/content/posts/testing-container-vulnerabilities-scanners-using-azure-pipelines.md

       trivy --exit-code 1 --severity CRITICAL --no-progress ${{ lower(variables.appName) }}:$(tag)
 ```

-If the scanner finds any critical vulnerability the script will exit with an exit code 1 and the pipeline will break, otherwise the pipeline will go on and now you can add another step to push the image into your trusted repository.
+As I stated before if the scanner finds any critical vulnerability the script will exit with an exit code 1 and the pipeline will break, otherwise the pipeline will go on and now you can add another step to push the image into your trusted repository.

 # Useful links
 - https://docs.microsoft.com/en-us/azure/security-center/defender-for-container-registries-introduction